AMReX-Combustion/PelePhysics/SprayInputs.rst

   * The liquid fuel species names are specified using ``particles.fuel_species = NC7H16 NC10H22``.
 The number of fuel species listed must match ``SPRAY_FUEL_NUM``.

   * Many values must be specified on a per-species basis.
 Following the current example, one would have to specify ``particles.fuel_crit_temp = 540.
-617.`` to set the critical temperature of 540 K for ``NC7H16`` and 617 K for ``NC10H22``.
+617.`` to set a critical temperature of 540 K for ``NC7H16`` and 617 K for ``NC10H22``.

   * Although this is not required or typical, if the evaporated mass should contribute to a different gas phase species than what is modeled in the liquid phase, use ``particles.dep_fuel_species``.
-For example, if we wanted the evaporated mass from both liquid species to contribute to a different species called ``SP3``, we would put ``particles.dep_fuel_species = SP3 SP3`` All species specified must be present in the chemistry transport and thermodynamic data.
+For example, if we wanted the evaporated mass from both liquid species to contribute to a different species called ``SP3``, we would put ``particles.dep_fuel_species = SP3 SP3``.
+All species specified must be present in the chemistry transport and thermodynamic data.

 * The following table lists other inputs related to ``particles.``